 Real Estate Lingo: SBP/SPP/SOP

-Something that’s been coming up with my buyers and sellers lately has been the sale of the buyer’s property.
+Something that’s been coming up with our buyers and sellers lately has been the sale of the buyer’s property, so let’s go over that now.

-So if the buyer needs to sell their home to buy a home, they can put in a condition called an SBP or an SPP or an SOP, depending on where you are.
+If the buyer needs to sell their home to buy a home in order to purchase a home, they can put in a condition called an SBP or an SPP or an SOP (depending on where you are and the local vernacular).

-Here in Kingston and the area standard is the Sale of Buyers Property.
+Here in Kingston and the area standard is the Sale of Buyers Property (SBP).

 But because it’s such a long timeline, there’s an escape clause.

 An escape clause is a 24 to 72 hours period, wherein if the sellers get another offer, they can inform the first buyers and say, “Hey, we have another offer.
 We’d like to take that offer.
-So you have to commit or let it go.”
+So you have to commit or let this offer go.”

 So at that point, the buyers either say,

 “Okay, I’m letting my condition go.
-I’m waiving my condition.”
+I’m waiving my condition to sell my home in order to purchase this home.”

 OR

-“I am escaping getting out of the house, not buying this house.”
+“I am escaping — getting out of buying the house, not buying this house, because my SBP was not fulfilled.”

-So that’s what a Sale of Buyers Property is.
+And that’s what a Sale of Buyers Property condition is.

-The sellers don’t love it because there’s no total commitment to buy the house, and they’re sitting there waiting, tied up with you to ensure you will sell before you commit to purchasing their home.
+The sellers don’t love it because there is not full commitment to buy the house.
+They are waiting, tied up with the buyer to ensure the buyer will sell their own home before they commit to purchasing the seller’s home.

-Buyers, sometimes it’s the only way, but it depends on the market whether, whether it’s used or not.
+For buyers, sometimes it’s the only way, but it depends on the market whether it’s used or not used.
+In a buyer’s market, it is used, but if it’s a hot seller’s market, an SBP will not be accepted.

 Watch the video here